nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 schedule /update <day number [1-7]> <plan number>
 ----------------------------------------------------------------------
 ```
-After a plan had been cleared for a particular day, the day will be reset to be a rest day.
+After all the plans have been cleared, all days will be shown as rest days.
 To view the changes enter command ```schedule /list```.
 ```
 ----------------------------------------------------------------------